It is important to understand to whom rights apply. Learn about the definition of victim and about when rights begin and end.

 Designed for the Busy Working Professional

-Whether you are new in the field or you’re ready to take the next step in your career, consider investing in your future throught this course which is filled with more than 5 hours of instruction, activities and exercises designed to help you grow and succeed in your role.
+Whether you are new in the field or you’re ready to take the next step in your career, consider investing in your future through this course which is filled with more than 5 hours of instruction, activities and exercises designed to help you grow and succeed in your role.

 Convenient and Affordable Training on your own schedule and without the need to travel.